ThomasHeb/4AxisFoamCutter/README.md

 To select the right power supply, you need to keep estimate the power for the hotwire (see chapter Hotwire), power for Arduino, Display,... (app 30W) and the fans (20W for the small ones I am using), see chapter Power supply.
 In my setup, nothing is getting hot, so I do not switch the fans on.... you do not really need fans.
 Please check your power supply, if cooling is required.
 Please keep all standards and safety topics in mind, when handling with high voltage on power supply, best is to contact an authorised specialist.
+A detailed list of all connections/wiring is included in the foamcutter.ino file.

 Advantage:
 - separate voltage for hotwire, helps to select best resistance wire, see chapter Hotwire.
 Especially with a small diameter: Higher hotwire voltage allows to have less current in the hotwire, select thiner wires with a higher wire resistance.